AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 # Make a logical state explicit

-The goal of ghost code is to make explicit informations that are without them implicit.
+The goal of ghost code is to make explicit some information that are without them implicit.
 For example, in the previous section, we used it to get an explicit logic state known at a particular point of the program.

 Let us take a more complex example.
 Here, we want to prove that the following function returns the value of the maximal sum of subarrays of a given array.
 A subarray of an array `a` is a contiguous subset of values of `a`.
 For example, for an array `{ 0 , 3 , -1 , 4 }`, some subarrays can be `{}`, `{ 0 }`,
 `{ 3 , -1 }`, `{ 0 , 3 , -1 , 4 }`, ...
 Note that as we allow empty arrays for
-subarrays, the sum is minimally 0.
+subarrays, the sum is at least 0.
 In the previous array, the subarray with the maximal sum is `{ 3 , -1 , 4 }`, the function would then return 6.

 ```c